doughgle/get-interactive-helm/README.md

 # Get Interactive with Helm !

 Helm is a Package Manager for Kubernetes.
-This is a cheat sheet for learning Helm interactively.
+This is a tutorial for learning Helm interactively.

 > The fastest feedback is interactive !